Privacy advocates concerned about use of biometric information for airport security screening

 At select airports in the U.S., passengers on some outbound international flights are being asked to have a photo taken before boarding the plane that is compared against a database of images of people who are supposed to be on the flight.
 If the facial recognition software finds a match, the person proceeds to board.
 If it doesn’t, the traveler gets additional screening from a security officer.

-Michael Hardin, deputy director of CBP’s Entry/Exit Transformation Office, revealed last week at the AFCEA Federal Identity Forum that the agency is working to have the technical capability to support biometric exit at the top 20 U.S. airports by early next year.
+Michael Hardin, deputy director of CBP’s Entry/Exit Transformation Office, revealed last week at the AFCEA Federal Identity Forum that the agency is working to fully implement its facial recognition-based biometric exit program at 20 airports across the country by February 2018.

 CBP’s privacy assessment states that all photos captured of travelers as they board international flights at airports participating in the pilot program will be kept for no longer than 14 days to improve the matching algorithm, then deleted.

 “The way the program is described now doesn’t sound too offensive,” said Michelle Richardson, deputy director of the Freedom, Security, and Technology Project at the Center for Democracy & Technology in Washington, D.C.
 “But it’s very unlikely that it’s going to stay in this form going forward.
 For example, as it spreads to other airports, and the collection gets bigger, are you going to see other agencies asking for that information?”